Pulitzer Prize-Winning Journalist Charles Krauthammer Is On The Mend After Serious Medical Complications

 — Bret Baier (@BretBaier) February 21, 2018

 Krauthammer’s life is a celebration of triumph over the most daunting of obstacles imaginable to fulfill his dreams and become renowned as one of America’s brightest political thinkers.
-After a happy childhood in a tight knit Jewish family and an opportunity to learn at several highly-respected universities, Krauthammer had just begun his studies to become a doctor when disaster struck.
+After a happy childhood in a tight-knit Jewish family and an opportunity to learn at several highly-respected universities, Krauthammer had just begun his studies to become a doctor when disaster struck.

 While he was a first-year student in Harvard Medical School, Krauthammer was injured in a 1972 diving accident that left him paralyzed below the neck as a wheelchair-bound C5-6 quadriplegic.
 After 14 months in the hospital, during which he continued his education, Dr. Krauthammer graduated from Harvard Medical School in 1975.
 He spent the next four years as a psychiatric resident at Massachusetts General Hospital, where he did ground-breaking work in the study of manic depression and contributed to the third edition of the Diagnostic and Statistical Manual of Mental Disorders.

-In 1978, Charles Krauthammer was selected to direct planning in psychiatric research for the Carter administration, and in 1980, he worked as a speechwriter for Vice President Walter Mondale.
+In 1978, Charles Krauthammer was selected to direct planning in psychiatric research for the Carter administration, and in 1980, he worked as a speechwriter for vice presidential candidate Walter Mondale.

 His time in Washington evolved into a career as a journalist and political commentator.
 Krauthammer began writing a weekly column for the Washington Post in 1985, and he was awarded the 1987 Pulitzer Prize for commentary.
 He has won several major awards for his work, including the Bradley Prize, the William F. Buckley Award for Media Excellence, the People for the American Way’s First Amendment Award, and the Eric Breindel Award for Excellence in Opinion Journalism.